meshcloud/meshcloud-docs/docs/meshstack.billing.md

 One core aspect is that metering data must be made plausible for the consumers.
-Consumers demand resource-level usage reporting so that they can verify how each of their deployed cloud resources contributes to the total usage. meshStack includes a sophisticated private-cloud metering engine that allows operators to define their own product catalogs and create accurate metering data.
+Consumers demand resource-level usage reporting so that they can verify how each of their deployed cloud resources contributes to the total usage. meshStack includes a sophisticated private-cloud metering engine that allows Partners to define their own product catalogs and create accurate metering data.

 > To learn more about enabling a solid private cloud billing process, read the Cloud Foundation Building Block